Background Events - June 1940

 Australian

-light cruiser HOBART departed Aden escorting armed boarding vessel CHANTALA
+cruiser HOBART departed Aden escorting armed boarding

-carrying 690 troops to Berbera where they arrived safely on 1 July.
+carrying 690 troops to Berbera where they arrived

 Light

-cruisers CALEDON, CAPETOWN and destroyers GARLAND, VAMPIRE, NUBIAN,
+CALEDON, CAPETOWN and destroyers GARLAND, VAMPIRE,

-Alexandria after covering a convoy from Cape Helles.
+MOHAWK,arrived at Alexandria after covering a convoy

 Destroyers

-report any French ships attempting to proceed to the west.
+report any French ships attempting to proceed to the

-They were ordered to return to Gibraltar
+They were ordered to return to Gibraltar on 1 July.

 Italian